RIT-New-Media-Capstone/ruin-the-show/README.md

 There are a number of variables that are tied to the state of the game - a full list can be found within the `RTSstate` object.
 Each of these affect a different aspect of what is being rendered.

 In `syncStateLoop()` we are polling the server every 50ms at the `/getState` endpoint, copying the old values to a `previousState` variable, then populating the state object with the new values.
 Additionally, if there are any animation cues that were sent, those would also be handled accordingly.

+Each animation cue is handled through `changeAnimations()` which takes the message from the server.
+The message contains a `target` and a `name`, the `target` being the object to animate, the `name` corresponding to the name of the animation.
+It first splits up by `target`, then, if necessary, the `name`, to trigger the relevant animation.

 #### Front-end Rendering Variables